Dtenwolde/duckpgq-docs/docs/documentation/sql_pgq.md

 ## Creating the property graph

 Next, create a property graph, which is persistent across database sessions and automatically reflects changes made to the underlying data.
-Similar to a VIEW, the property graph provides a layer for querying graph structures, ensuring that updates to the base tables are immediately reflected in the graph representation.
+Similar to a `VIEW`, the property graph provides a layer for querying graph structures, ensuring that updates to the base tables are immediately reflected in the graph representation.
 For more details, refer to [Property graph](property_graph.md).

 Use the following command to define the property graph: